M Squad: Notes

 In episode "The Jumper", an officer was depicted taking bribes.
 This prompted Richard J. Daley, the Mayor of Chicago at the time, to discourage motion picture and television location filming in Chicago for the rest of his administration (1955–1976).
 (He made an exception for the 1975 John Wayne film Brannigan, because of Daley's personal admiration for Wayne.)
 The Blues Brothers, released in 1980, marked the reversal of the policy under then-mayor Jane Byrne.

 Lee Marvin as Lt.
 Frank Ballinger carried two Colt Cobra snub nosed revolvers, the lightweight variant of Colt's "Detective's Special" revolver, which was popular with detectives at the time.
 Lt.
 Ballinger was the first TV police detective, of any note, to carry a backup revolver.
 The second Cobra revolver was carried in a more concealed position than the other.

 A novel was published in 1962, M Squad: The Chicago Cop Killer, by David Saunders.
 It was published by Belmont Books, New York.

-The 1982 TV series Police Squad!, which spun off into the The Naked Gun film, was a direct parody of M Squad.
+The 1982 TV series Police Squad!, which spun off into The Naked Gun film, was a direct parody of M Squad.
 The opening credits of Police Squad are a shot-for-shot parody of the M Squad opening, and the Police Squad pilot is an extended line-for-line, shot-for-shot send-up of the season 2 M Squad episode "More Deadly".